 2) Revisit worksheet on priorities and talk about any thoughts since it was filled out.

-3) Play a communication game (we will provide one or more to the group to keep and use for happy hour or dinner (with a little wine!).
-We will be sure to find activities that are also age appropriate for the children.
+3) Communication game (we will provide one or more to the group to keep and use for happy hour or dinner (with a little wine!).

 4) Discuss next steps or action steps

 *Depending on the ages of family members and total number expected to attend, the above outline may be revised.